-Ian McCubbing (Appointed 25 July 2016) Non-Executive Chairman Bachelor of Commerce (F Hons) (UWA), MBA (AGSM), CA, GAICD Mr Ian McCubbing was appointed Non-executive Director and Chairman of the Board on 25th July 2016 and brings a strong commercial background in the resources industry to the Company.
+Ian McCubbing (Appointed 25 July 2016) Non-Executive Chairman Bachelor of Commerce (Hons) (UWA), MBA (AGSM), CA, GAICD (- ( 25th July 2016 and brings a strong commercial background in the resources industry to the Company.
 Experience And Expertise He has over 30 years experience as a Chartered Accountant with industrial and mining companies, principally in the areas of corporate finance and mergers and acquisition.
 He holds a Bachelor of Commerce (Honours) from UWA and Executive MBA from the AGSM, and is a graduate member of the Australian Institute of Company Directors.
 Mr McCubbing is currently a Non-Executive Director of three other ASX listed resources related companies and previously been a director and CFO of ASX 200 listed mining companies.
-Other Current Avenira Ltd (non-executive director since 2012), Swick Mining Services Ltd (non-executive Directorships Directorships director since 2010), and Kasbah Resources Ltd (non-executive director since 2011).
+Other Current Avenira Ltd (non-executive director since 2012), Swick Mining Services Ltd (non-executive Directorships director since 2010), and Kasbah Resources Ltd (non-executive director since 2011).
 Former Directorships in Mirabela Nickel Ltd (non-executive director Jan 2011 to Apr 2014; Last 3 Years non-executive chairman Jan 2014 to Apr 2014) Special Responsibilities Chairman of the Board (Appointed 25 July 2016)